-The United Soybean Board (USB) has produced a list of BMP's to use when applying auxin herbicides to AR crops.
-The article, "Managing 2,4-D and Dicamba in Enlist and Xtend Soybean", is a component resource of USB's "Take Action Against Herbicide-Resistant Weeds" program.
-This four-page article contains pertinent information that should be considered when using these herbicides.
+The United Soybean Board [USB] has produced a list of BMP's to use when applying auxin herbicides to AR crops.
+The article titled "Managing 2,4-D and Dicamba in Enlist E3 and Xtend Soybean" contains pertinent information that should be considered when using these herbicides.